-For a completely static use case, concept drift isn’t a problem at all.
-In several use cases, however, the relationship between input parameters (or features) and output characteristic change over time.
+For a completely static Applications, concept drift isn’t a problem at all.
+In several Applications, however, the relationship between input parameters (or features) and output characteristic change over time.
 If your machine learning model did assume data patterns to be static, then there will be a problem in the future.

 It’s still relatively easy to handle if these relationships and formulas are maintained on the cloud.
 You can easily update new relationship formulas in the cloud application and everything will be set.

 However, if your architecture is edge compute dependent, like the models being pushed to the edge sensors for faster responses, then this (new) learning must be transferred.
 In the cases of industrial implementation, edge computing utilization is highly recommended and is quite common.

 The challenge here is, how do you update these formulas in low-cost sensors that do not have a vast memory advantage or where the over the air firmware (OTA) updates are not feasible?
 How can you just send and update only the important formulas to that one sensor device?

 The first challenge is to detect when this drift occurs; here are two ways to handle that: